remind101/action-require-reviewer/README.md

 **Required** A token with the following permissions is required for organization related checks: `read:org` and `repo:status`

+### `SKIP`

+A common separated list of text to match in the pull body, which will skip this action if found.

 ## Outputs

 ### `missing`